ArdentLabs/bootcamp-fall-2017/week2/README.md

 8
 ```
- > Note: This isn't valid JavaScript, it's just my way of showing you what's
+ > Note: This isn't valid JavaScript, it's just a way of showing you what's
  > going on behind the scenes.

 ### Revisiting arrays

+You may be wondering why we would ever need to pass one function into
-As it turns out, one nifty use case of passing a function to a function is when
+another as a parameter.
+As it turns out, we frequently need to **map**
-you're working with arrays.
+each element in an array to some label for identification.

 Let's say we have a group of people and a collection of computers.